danielbrackett/BlackJack/README.md

 Last Modified:  2019/10/19

-Liscense:       GPL 3.0
+License:        GPL 3.0

 */

-Making my own BlackJack game.
+Building my own BlackJack game.

-Currently a commandline interface only game.
+BlackJack game with Commandline interface.

-Added a simple working betting option.
-All bets are currently 4 credits and payouts are 1.5 times that (6 credits).
+Added a simple betting option.
+All bets are 4 credits and payouts are 6 credits.